adub20018/SpaceCraft/README.md

 ## Gameplay Instructions
-Mine asteroids and refine them to upgrade your spaceship to mine astroids faster and better
+**Mine asteroids and refine them to upgrade your spaceship, enhancing mining efficiency and refining capabilities.**
-Upgrades:
-  Click power - Increase how much the tractor beam charges when you click the spaceship. idle charge - Increase how much the tractor beam charges while you are idle or refining. navigator - Navigate towards more dense asteroid field.
-More asteroids to harvest. harvest time - Decrease how much time the tractor takes to harvest an asteroid.

-Refinery:
+### Upgrades

+1. **Click Power**
+   Increases the tractor beam charge each time you click on the spaceship.

+2. **Idle Charge**
+   Boosts the tractor beam's charge while you’re idle or refining.

+3. **Navigator**
+   Guides your spaceship toward denser asteroid fields, increasing the number of asteroids available to harvest.

+4. **Harvest Time**
+   Reduces the time required for the tractor to harvest an asteroid.

+---

+### Refinery

-  Click to refine your asteroids into one of 3 minerals crucial for upgrades.
+Click to refine asteroids into one of three minerals, each essential for different upgrades:

+- **Gravitite**
-  Gravitite - Mainly used for tractor beam upgrades.
+  Primarily used for tractor beam upgrades.

+- **Tritanium**
-  Tritanium - Mainly used for idle/other upgrades.
+  Primarily used for idle and miscellaneous upgrades.

+- **Cubane**
-  Cubane - Mainly used for Navigation and refinery.
+  Primarily used for Navigation and Refinery enhancements.

-Research:
+---

+### Research

+1. **Tractor Quantity**
-  Tractor Quantity - Gives an extra tractor beam to charge up and use.
+   Adds an additional tractor beam to charge and deploy.

+2. **Extra Refine Quantity**
-  Extra Refine Quantity - Refines an extra asteroid per click in refinery.
+   Refines an extra asteroid per click within the refinery.

-  Refine Quality - Increases the efficiency of the refinery, more resources for less asteroids.
-  Scanner - Tractor beams can now target the highest rarity asteroid for optimal harvesting.
+3. **Refine Quality**
+   Improves refinery efficiency, yielding more resources from fewer asteroids.

+4. **Scanner**
+   Enables tractor beams to prioritize harvesting the rarest asteroids, optimizing resource collection.

+Build your spaceship’s capabilities, manage resources strategically, and dominate the asteroid fields!

+---
+---

 ## libGDX Generated Content